Car Collector International

 VariantYearsProductionNotes

-Sabre by MSO (2020–2021, US-only)2020–202115Complete factory run — 15 examples, all US-market only, all built to individual client commissions through McLaren Special Operations in Woking with the first delivery routed through McLaren Beverly Hills in December 2020 (Car and Driver, fetched 6 July 2026, verbatim: 'The first one has been delivered by McLaren Beverly Hills'; Autoweek, fetched, verbatim: 'is all sold out').
-Model year is variously reported as 2020 or 2021 in US registrations depending on delivery date — Conceptcarz (fetched 6 July 2026) lists a specific chassis 'SBMBC3CA5LW000011' as a 2020-model-year Sabre.
+Sabre by MSO (2020–2021, US-only)2020–202115Complete factory run — 15 examples, all US-market only, all built to individual client commissions through McLaren Special Operations in Woking with the first delivery routed through McLaren Beverly Hills in December 2020.
+Model year is variously reported as 2020 or 2021 in US registrations depending on delivery date; chassis SBMBC3CA5LW000011 is documented as a 2020-model-year Sabre.
 No sub-variant (GT / LM / GTR) was ever offered; the 15-off run IS the model.

 Buyer's Guide